Stamp duty rates have now changed as the Chancellor’s tax holiday starts to be wound down.

 Above £1.5m: 12%

 There are exemptions available for first-time buyers beyond the current stamp duty holiday.
 They don’t have to pay stamp duty on the first £300,000, so long as the home doesn’t cost more than £500,000.

 Meanwhile, people buying additional property for £40,000 or more, such as second homes, pay an extra 3% of stamp duty on top of regular stamp duty rates.

-So how will the stamp duty holiday work?
+So how does the stamp duty holiday work?

 These are the full stamp duty holiday rates: